‘Bates Motel’ Season 5 Episode 10 Recap: Norman Becomes ‘Psycho’ In The Heartbreaking Yet Romantic Finale

 The moment nearly every Bates Motel fan has been looking forward to has arrived.
 The fans have known that this moment was approaching and looked forward to it, yet completely dreaded saying goodbye to Norman Bates (Freddie Highmore), Norma Bates (Vera Farmiga), Alex Romero (Nestor Carbonell), Dylan (Max Theiriot), and Emma (Olivia Cooke).
 As promised, the finale was action-packed and emotional —and everything the Bates Motel viewers expected.

-Don’t read any further if you have seen Bates Motel Season 5 Episode 10 yet
+Don’t read any further if you haven’t seen Bates Motel Season 5 Episode 10 yet

 Bates Motel Episode 10 opens with Romero in the backseat of the car with Norman and Regina driving the vehicle.
 Alex demands that Norman takes him to where he stashed Norma’s body.
 He directs them to the area where Norma’s frozen dead body rested.
 Romero orders for Regina to walk to the highway and tells her to hurry up before he changes his mind.
 Norman and Romero walk to where Norma’s body is located.
 They have a scuffle, and Norman grabs a rock and hits Alex over the head a few times.
 Then, Norman grabs Romero’s gun and shoots him dead.